Good practice guidance for professionals

 - being able to recognise and report abuse and neglect

 - co-operating with all types of safeguarding enquiries and police investigations

 - taking part in safeguarding enquiries under Section 42 of the Care Act 2014

-The County Durham Inter Agency Policies, procedures and forms meet the requirements of the Care Act and the Care and Support Statutory Guidance which was updated on 2 March 2020.
+The County Durham Inter Agency Policies, procedures and forms meet the requirements of the Care Act and the Care and Support Statutory Guidance which is regularly updated.
 We also keep up to date with good practice guidance from organisations such as Social Care Institute of Excellence (SCIE) and Association of Directors of Adult Social Services (ADASS).

 The policies and procedures ensure that relevant organisations and services work together to prevent abuse and neglect, and support adults who may have been abused or neglected.
 Training is also identified to ensure these requirements are adhered to.